Hedge funds poised to pile into China via 'connect' channel

-HONG KONG (Reuters) - When the landmark Hong Kong-Shanghai equity link debuts on Monday, a class of investors that China has kept at arm’s length until now - hedge funds - are expected to plunge into mainland shares.
+HONG KONG, Nov 14 (Reuters) - When the landmark Hong Kong-Shanghai equity link debuts on Monday, a class of investors that China has kept at arm’s length until now - hedge funds - are expected to plunge into mainland shares.

 And rules for the coming stock “connect” mean that these more aggressive players will likely be ahead of the pack, as they are not constrained by operational and legal issues that will keep many long-term institutional investors from participating.